oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 #### Current status

-*   Development Stage
+*   Merged to upstream: Import VM more than once.
+*   Development Stage: Import Template more than once, REST for both.
-*   Last updated date: Wed Apr 25 2012
+*   Last updated date: Fri May 11 2012.

 #### Affected oVirt projects: